 Sadly though, this reconstruction failed, which can happen with absolutely no explanation.
 Simply it just didn’t take.
 I thus had to undertake the same full reconstruction for the second time in late 2018, my fourth hip surgery.

 The reality is I’ll highly likely, 95% according to the medical teams, need a new hip within the next decade.
 But that’s not going to stop me from pushing on and having the most fun I can with my body.
-So that’s where I’m at in late 2019.
+So that’s where I’m at in mid 2020.
 I’m back pushing on but with a hip that is very much not ideal but thankfully it loves biking.
 I can’t walk far but who needs to walk when you can bike!?

 With time and patience, I knew I would get back to riding – only I had the power to make it happen and hard work always pays off.

 Beyond the physical implications, which have been life-changing, I have also been on a roller coaster of emotions; my body has changed, my daily activities, my ability to do sports, my views on the world, views on life, recovery and even pain have changed.
 My view on ‘who I am’ has changed, who I was has gone.
 And it is this, these discoveries that have led me here, to where I am today.
 I am now a stronger and more determined person than ever before, and through this life experience has grown ‘The Girl On A Bike.’
 I’m more grateful than ever for what I do have, more thankful for the wonderful things around me.

 My recovery from the accident is not yet over.
 However, the end of the tunnel is in sight and getting brighter with every month that goes by; which means exciting things.